Arga-Mods/argas-benny-and-wound-panel-swade/README.md

 - **Arga's Day-Night Slider** — The two widgets dock to each other and move together when a shared docking point expands (e.g. the Scene Navigation Bar).
 - **Dice So Nice** — Spending and receiving Bennies triggers a DSN dice animation.

 ---

+## My Other Modules
+If you like ***Arga's Benny & Wound Panel [SWADE]***, feel free to check out my other modules as well:

+* **[Arga's Day-Night Slider](https://github.com/Arga-Mods/argas-day-night-slider)** – A slider for a smooth day/night transition in your scenes.
+* **[Arga's Dice Roller](https://github.com/Arga-Mods/argas-dice-roller)** – A system-agnostic dice module with a Fate Roll function and additional features and dice mechanics for the **Savage Worlds Adventure Edition (SWADE)** game system, such as Critical Failures, Benny rerolls, Request Rolls, and Dramatic Tasks.

+---

 <p align="center"><em>Enjoy — Arga</em></p>